JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 He drew his chair close, and took her hand, when he said “hopeless love.”
 There was a momentary silence.
-He, who thrilled everybody, had doubtless thrilled HER.
+He, who thrilled everybody, had doubtless thrilled _Her_.
 I thought I now understood the words which had dropped from him when he was alone in the drawing-room, “I’ll do it to-day.”
 Alas! the most rigid propriety could hardly have failed to discover that he was doing it now.